PeilinzhongZ/Go-Dapp-Auction/README.md

     - Create BidDetail by add parameter BidderID (Port number), then send BidDetail to Node on PeerList.
 	- Add part of the info of this bid into Bidder's bid list

+3. Check specific auction transaction
+	- Parse the GET request call by user, get the auctioneer ID and item ID.
+	- Parse the MPT from Blockchain, then according to auctioneer ID and item ID find out the mpt that contain this info and create a ItemData struct for this item.
+	- Parse the remaining mpt, if this transaction is for this item, then add to the transaction list in this ItemData. if this mpt is a result of this auction, add to the Result in ItemData.
+	- return this ItemData back to user.

+4. Check if the winner of specific auction is valid.
+	- Parse the GET request, get the auctioneerID and itemID
+	- Parse the Blockchain into a mpt with timestamp list, find the ItemData using the same method Bidder Function 3 do.
+	- Find out the frist transaction that provide highest price before end time, then compare to the Result in the auction
+	- If they are the same return valid to user, otherwise return not valid and expected valid bid to user.

+### Miner
+1. Creat block based on provided price of bidder.
+	- Parse the heartbeat send by bidder.
+	- If this heartbeat contain new bid, parse it and add its own miner ID into mpt
+	- Then start trying nonce to add this block to blockchain

 ### Each Node
 - Receive the bid send by Bidder, and Forward to others in its Peerlist.